 What Are The Best Substrates For Corn Snake?

 Not all substrates can be used in the cage to bed your snake.
 There are several choices of best substrates for corn snake in the market, which includes the following:

-There is nothing as readily available as newspapers to be used as bedding for corn snakes.
-If you are done reading a series of newspapers, you can freely add it into the terrarium.
+- Newspaper – There is nothing as readily available as newspapers to be used as bedding for corn snakes.
+If you are done reading a series of newspapers, you can freely add it to the terrarium.
 It is easy to replace when needed.
 Snakes cannot easily burrow with this type of bedding, except for certain species.

 Substrates To Avoid